garystafford/creative-analysis-claude-bedrock/README.md

 # Generative AI-powered Creative Analysis

+Simple Strealit application used for demonstrating Anthropic Claude 3 Sonnet multimodal prompting.
 Describe the analysis task you wish to perform and upload the creative content to be analyzed.
 Analysis powered by Amazon Bedrock and Anthropic Claude 3 Sonnet foundational AI model.

 ![Screenshot](screenshot.png)